 “Civil disobedience is not our problem.
 Our problem is civil obedience.
 Our problem is that people all over the world have obeyed the dictates of leaders…and millionshave been killed because of this obedience…Our problem is that people are obedient allover the world in the face of poverty and starvation and stupidity, and war, and cruelty.
 Our problem is that people are obedient while the jails are full of petty thieves… (and) the grand thieves are running the country.
 That’s our problem.”
 Howard Zinn

-In 2001, I founded The IARS International Institute, a user-led charity that empowers the most marginalised groups of our societies to influence policy, practice and public opinion on youth, justice and rights.
-In 2020, almost 20 years since IARS’ establishment, I stepped down and recruited a new Director.
-I remain its Founder and fundraiser.
+In 2001, he founded The IARS International Institute, a user-led charity that empowers the most marginalised groups of our societies to influence policy, practice and public opinion on youth, justice and rights.
+In 2020, almost 20 years since IARS’ establishment, he stepped down.

-I am also active in academia and have positions as a Visiting Professor at the University of East London, Distinguished Policy Fellow at the School of Regulation and Global Governance (REGNet), Australian National University, an Adjunct Professor at the School of Criminology (Centre for Restorative Justice) of Simon Fraser University (Canada) as well as a Visiting Professor at Buckinghamshire New University (UK).
-I served as a Visiting Professorial Research Fellow at Panteion University of Social & Political Science (Greece) and as a Visiting Senior Research Fellow at the International Centre for Comparative Criminological Research (ICCCR) at Open University (UK).
+Dr. Gavrielides is also a Visiting Professor at the University of East London, Distinguished Policy Fellow at the School of Regulation and Global Governance (REGNet), Australian National University, an Adjunct Professor at the School of Criminology of Simon Fraser University (Canada) as well as a Visiting Professor at Buckinghamshire New University (UK).
+In the past, he served as a Visiting Professorial Research Fellow at Panteion University of Social & Political Science (Greece) and as a Visiting Senior Research Fellow at the International Centre for Comparative Criminological Research (ICCCR) at Open University (UK).

 He is the Editor-in-Chief of the peer-reviewed journals: